IanLewis/namake/README.md

 require modules to be loaded at startup can still load them at startup in their own application code.

-Namake is a micro-framework so the framework core will remain small and won't make many assumptions about the enviornment that you are using besides a few basic WSGI libraries.
-Extra functionality, such as for the App Engine environment or for for Jinja2 templating, will be contained in contrib and extension modules.
+Namake is a micro-framework so the framework core will remain very small and won't make many assumptions about the environment that you are using besides the webob library.
+Extra functionality, such as for the App Engine environment or for for Jinja2 templating, and sessions will be contained in contrib and extension modules.

 Target Environments
 --------------------------